elixir-ecto/ecto/guides/Associations.md

 end
 ```

 This adds a `user_id` column to the DB which references an entry in the users table.
+We will need to run `mix ecto.migrate` to run this migration.

 For the `Avatar` we add a `belongs_to` field to the schema: